 Another example, in this expected non-intervention birth, is the inclusion of ‘delayed cord clamping’.

 “The cord is to be left unclamped for X minutes”

 And you can specify who will be clamping.

 Again, it is important to ascertain what the policy is in your birth location, and choose your ACTIVE VOICE to reflect your decision, especially if your decision is contrary to the policy.
 Notice I do not use ‘your wishes’.
 These are not your wishes.
 These are your decisions.
 And choosing active voice reflects this.

-Now let us look at a contingency pathway, where the determination has been made to have a caesarean.
+Now let us look at a pathway, where the determination has been made to have a caesarean.

 “I would like to have gauze placed in my vagina, and the baby ‘seeded’ upon birth”

 “Gauze is to be placed in my vagina, and the baby to be seeded”